 - What about the laity?
 What is their servant-kingship?
 Like Adam and Eve with the mission of filling the earth and subduing it as good stewards of creation, the laity have the mission of reforming the temporal order in the light of Christ.

 - The temporal order is simply the world of our day.

 - The temporal order is much different today than it was in 1970 or 1930 or 1900.
-And it also differs greatly from place to place, as Georgia is much different than Southern California, and London is much different than Lagos.
+And it also differs greatly from place to place, as Angola is much different than Australia, and London is much different than Lagos.
 The world we live in is the one we have to try to renew.